Our research is editorially independent but we may earn a commission for purchases made through our links.

 Many people have fond memories of spending time in treehouses as kids, so why not revisit that nostalgia and stay in a Costa Rican eco-treehouse as an adult?
 This Costa Rica Treehouse Lodge is designed for up to six people.
 It’s located just behind Punta Uva Beach south of Puerto Viejo in the Limón province.
 One of the best things to do in this area is to explore the Gandoca-Manzanillo wildlife refuge by canoe with an indigenous guide.
 Another favorite pastime is simply lounging in the treehouse hammock and admiring the serene views of nature.

-Located on the Playa Flamingo, the Flamingo Beach Resort is an eco-friendly beach resort on the northwest coast of Costa Rica.
+Located on the Playa Flamingo, Margaritaville Beach Resort Playa Flamingo is an eco-friendly beach resort on the northwest coast of Costa Rica.
 You’ll be surrounded by tall palm trees and lush mountain foliage as you enjoy a tranquil environment and attentive staff service.
-The romantic rooms here are equipped with all the modern and luxurious amenities, and there’s even a honeymoon suite that has a living room and large Jacuzzi bath.
-Some of the most fun activities to try in the area are boating through the mangroves, floating down the Corobici River, surfing, scuba diving, and sunset cruises.
-Rates start from $95 per night.
+The romantic rooms here are equipped with all the modern and luxurious amenities, and there’s even specialty family suites, a swim-up bar at the outdoor pool and a lavish on-site spa.
+Dine at one of the multiple on-site restaurants serving local specialties, then sign up for whitewater rafting, zip lining or scuba diving adventures.

 Hotel San Bada is located in the Manuel Antonio area in Costa Rica’s Pacific region.
 This is a wonderful place to stay if you’d like to explore the forest areas and dramatic waterfalls on foot and horseback.
 Manuel Antonio National Park is practically in your backyard when you stay at this hotel, which features private furnished balconies with garden and ocean views.
 Sample traditional cuisine at the Congo Restaurant or grab a cocktail at the Perezoso Snack Bar located in the adults-only pool area of the hotel.

 Luna Nueva Lodge takes eco-tourism one step further by offering guests the opportunity to stay on its working organic herbal farm.
-Situated on 200-square-kilometers of conservation area and rainforest near Arenal Volcano, this is a great pick for budget travelers also.
+Situated on 77-square-miles of conservation area and rainforest near Arenal Volcano, this is a great pick for budget travelers also.
 There’s an observation tower to climb and snap a few pictures of the volcano, as well as guided walking and horseback riding tours available.
 This is a lovely place to relax and unwind, especially in the spring-fed swimming pool and over a traditional Costa Rican dinner.
-Casa Luna rates start between $78 and $102 depending on the season.